The Double Your Sustainability Blog

 Can I change my EcoVadis score after publication?

 A factual-error review can address mistakes in the underlying information used for the assessment during the pre-publication review window.
-A Scorecard Inquiry can help you understand the scorecard after publication, but EcoVadis describes it as a clarification process.
+A Scorecard Inquiry can help you understand the scorecard after publication.
+EcoVadis describes it as a clarification process.
 If the issue is missing, weak, outdated, or out-of-scope evidence, the practical route is usually to prepare better evidence for reassessment.

 When should I report a factual error?